revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 ---

-33. How will you give read and write permission to a user and group and only the read permission to others on a file named as an "example"?
+33.How will you give read and write permission to a user and group and only the read permission to others on a file named as an "example"?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)